-"the responsible person" has the same meaning as in section 59.

-- (8) Where a person is authorised as mentioned in paragraph (c) of the definition of 'authorised person' in subsection (7)- - (a) the authorisation shall identify the recovery order; and - (b) a person claiming to be so authorised shall, if asked to do so, produce some duly authenticated document showing that he is so authorised.
+- "the responsible person" has the same meaning as in section 59. - (8) If a person is authorised as mentioned in paragraph (c) of the definition of "authorised person" in subsection (7)- - (a) the authorisation must identify the recovery order; and - (b) a person claiming to be so authorised must, if asked to do so, produce some duly authenticated document showing that he or she is so authorised.